Sign in

 Table of Contents:

-With competitive price and timely delivery, Suntex Electronics sincerely hope to be your supplier and partner.
+With competitive prices and timely delivery, Suntex Electronics sincerely hopes to be your supplier and partner.

 What is a Wire Harness?

-A wire harness, often referred to as a cable harness or wiring assembly, is a systematic and integrated arrangement of cables within an insulated material.
-The purpose of the assembly is to transmit signal or electrical power.
-Cables are bound together with straps, cable ties, cable lacing, sleeves, electrical tape, conduit, or a combination thereof.
-The wire harness simplifies the connection to larger components by integrating the wiring into a single unit for &#;drop-in&#; installation.
+A wire harness, commonly referred to as a cable harness or wiring assembly, is an organized collection of cables within an insulated covering, designed for signal or electrical power transmission.
+These cables are tied together with straps, cable ties, lacing, sleeves, electrical tape, or conduits.
+This assembly simplifies the connection to larger components by consolidating the wiring into a single unit for straightforward installation.

 Wire Harnesses vs. Cable Assemblies